|18.2||How does Air Get Polluted|

 What do you mean by the Greenhouse Effect?

-Greenhouse effect is the cause of global warming, i.e. overall increase in the temperature of the Earth.
+The greenhouse effect is the cause of global warming, i.e. overall increase in the temperature of the Earth.
 The greenhouse gases cause the greenhouse effect.
 Examples of greenhouses gases include methane, CO2 and water vapour.
 When solar radiation reaches the Earth, some radiations are absorbed by the Earth and then released back to the atmosphere.
 Greenhouse gases present into the atmosphere trap these radiations and do not allow the heat to leave.
 This helps our planet in keeping itself warm and thus helps in human survival.
-However, an indiscriminate increase for gases can lead to excessive increase in the Earth’s temperature leading to global warming.
+However, an indiscriminate increase for gases can lead to an excessive increase in the Earth’s temperature leading to global warming.